gecio/gecio.github.io/docs/_optimist/guided_tour/step20/index.en.md

             - {start: 10.0.0.10, end: 10.0.0.250}
 ```

-This is the basic structure for our stack, we'll save it as `groups.yaml.`
+This is the basic structure for your stack, you will save it as `groups.yaml.`

-Now we'll create a template called *exampleserver.yaml,* we'll define
-the VM here.Now we will create a new template `exampleserver.yaml` and
+Now you create a new template `exampleserver.yaml` and
-we will describe the vm here.
+you define the VM here.

-Make sure that `name` and `network_id` are not defined.
+Make sure that `name` and `network_id` are **not** defined.

-Be sure to use a valid value to fill `image:`.
+Use a valid value to fill `image:`.
 You can use the image name or ID.
-You can get either of those by running `openstack image list`.
+You get either of them by running `openstack image list`.

 ```yaml
 heat_template_version: 2014-10-16